Royce O'Neale Player Props: Nets vs. Cavaliers

-Royce O'Neale and his Brooklyn Nets teammates face the Cleveland Cavaliers on Tuesday at 7:30 PM ET.
+Royce O'Neale and the Brooklyn Nets match up versus the Cleveland Cavaliers at 7:30 PM ET on Thursday.

-In this article we will look at O'Neale's prop bets, using stats to help you make good predictions.
+With prop bets available for O'Neale, let's look at some stats and trends to help you find good wagers.

 Royce O'Neale Prop Bets vs. the Cavaliers